Compendium

-Meaning, etymology and definitions
+Etymology

-The Latin prefix 'con-' is used in compound words to suggest, 'a being or bringing together of many objects' and also suggests striving for completeness with perfection.
+The Latin prefix con- is used in compound words to suggest, "a being or bringing together of many objects" and also suggests striving for completeness with perfection.
 And compenso means "to balance, poise, weigh, offset."

+Definitions

-The entry on the word 'compendious' in the Online Etymology Dictionary says "concise, abridged but comprehensive", "concise compilation comprising the general principles or leading points of a longer 'system or work.
-Its etymology comes from a Medieval Latin use (com+pendere), literally meaning to weigh together.
+The entry on the word compendious in the Online Etymology Dictionary says "concise, abridged but comprehensive", "concise compilation comprising the general principles or leading points of a longer 'system or work.
+Its etymology comes from a Medieval Latin use (com + pendere), literally meaning to weigh together.

 Examples

+Benedictus de Spinoza: Compendium Grammaticus Lingua Hebraeae, 1677, pages 40-41.